Grammatical tense: Possible tenses

 Another tense found in some languages, including Swahili, is the persistive tense, used to indicate that a state or ongoing action still continues (or, if in the negative, does not).
-The Washo language has tenses to indicate if an event occurred before the speaker's lifetime.
+The Washo language has tenses to indicate that an event occurred before the speaker's lifetime.

 Some languages have special tense forms that are used to express relative tense.
 Tenses that refer to the past relative to some time other than that of the utterance are called anterior; these include the pluperfect (for the past relative to a past time) and the future perfect (for the past relative to a future time).
 Similarly, posterior tenses refer to the future relative to the time under consideration, as with the English "future-in-the-past": (he said that) he would go.
 Relative tenses are also sometimes analysed as aspects: the perfect aspect in the anterior case, or the prospective aspect in the posterior case.

-Some languages, such as Nez Perce or Cavineña also have periodic tense markers that encode that the action occurs in a recurrent temporal period of the day ("in the morning", "during the day", "at night", "until dawn" etc) or of the year ("in winter").
+Some languages, such as Nez Perce or Cavineña also have periodic tense markers that encode that the action occurs in a recurrent temporal period of the day ("in the morning", "during the day", "at night", "until dawn" etc.) or of the year ("in winter").

 Some languages have cyclic tense systems.
 This is a form of temporal marking where tense is given relative to a reference point or reference span.
 In Burarra, for example, events that occurred earlier on the day of speaking are marked with the same verb forms as events that happened in the far past, while events that happened yesterday (compared to the moment of speech) are marked with the same forms as events in the present.
 This can be thought of as a system where events are marked as prior or contemporaneous to points of reference on a timeline.